How to Share Files with an App in Windows 11

 Choose Where to Send It

-Now you will see a list of apps.
+Now you’ll see a list of apps.
 These are the programs Windows knows how to send your file or content to.
-This could be your email app (like Outlook or Mail), a note-taking app (like OneNote), a cloud storage service (like Dropbox or Google Drive, if installed), or a messaging app.
+This might include your email app (like Outlook or Mail), a note-taking app (like OneNote), or even a cloud storage service like Dropbox or Google Drive if you have them installed.

-Explanation: When you pick an app here, you are telling Windows to open that app and give it the file or content you chose.
-This connection is what makes sharing so fast.
+Explanation: When you select an app here, you’re telling Windows to open that app and hand over the file or content you chose.
+This direct link is what makes sharing so quick.

 Finish in the App